 Tools now include: UiPath + AI Center, Microsoft Power Automate + Copilot, Automation Anywhere with GenAI

-Today, RPA is no longer just about efficiency—it's about orchestration.
+Today, RPA is no longer just about efficiency.
+It's about orchestration.

 When integrated with tools like AI models, CRMs, and cloud platforms, modern RPA helps businesses:

-This isn't about replacing workers—it's about removing friction and freeing up capacity.
+This isn't about replacing workers.
+It's about removing friction and freeing up capacity.

 Modern RPA platforms now support AI-powered decision-making.